 A: If you signed a lease, there's nothing you can do if you lose your job.
 They don't care about your hardship, you signed a lease, and a deal's a deal.
 You might try to get the leasing company's permission to let someone you know take over the payments, but if they default, it's your credit that gets ruined.
 If you move out of state, some leasing companies won't allow the car to be brought out of state.
 Others will adjust your monthly payments to account for the difference in tax.
 I cover this in the leasing article under Getting Out Of Common Leasing Dilemmas.
 Please read the article so I don't have to retype it to you.
 A lease is a contract you cannot get out of without stiff penalties.

-Q: Jeff, I just bought a new Supermobile LX, and my monthly lease payments are $399.
+Q: Jeff, I just bought a new Supermobile LX, and my monthly lease payments are $699.
 Is this a good deal?

 A: How should I know?
 First of all, you are supposed to read the leasing article, and if you did, you would not need to ask this question.
-Besides, how can anyone tell if that's a good deal without knowing the money factor, residual value, cap cost, down payment, etc. Also, by looking only at the monthly payment, you are being foolish, as you should be concentrating on what the Gross Cap Cost was, not the monthly payments.
+Besides, how can anyone tell if that's a good deal without knowing the money factor, residual value, cap cost, down payment, etc. Also, by looking only at the monthly payment, you are making a mistake, as you should be concentrating on what the Gross Cap Cost was, not the monthly payments.
 You should look at the gross cap cost and ask if that is a good price.
 Go read the How To Lease A Car article.

 OK, now you can email us!